 Two types of serious infections that are often contracted in hospitals or long-term care facilities are Methicillin-Resistant Staphylococcus Aureus (MRSA) and Clostridium difficile, also known as C.diff.

 You would hope that your hospital is doing everything possible to help prevent infections caused by these serious, sometimes deadly forms of bacteria, but that may not be the case.
-In a recent article, Consumer Reports helps consumers find out which hospitals do a good job of preventing infection and which ones don't do so well.
+A recent Consumer Reports article helps consumers find out which hospitals do a good job of preventing infection and which ones don’t do so well.
 As the article points out, this is extremely important information to have because each year 8,000 patients die from MRSA and 27,000 die from C. diff infections.

 You can go to Consumer Reports online and read hospital ratings here.
 I’ve provided a brief summary of the hospital results in Macon at the end of this article.